Wednesday, February 4th, 2009

 You know one of those nights when you’ve had one of those days and supper just never got done so you eat breakfast?
 That happens around here at least once a month.
 I’ll admit though that breakfast is one of my favourite meals so I never complain when we eat it twice in one day!

-This breakfast supper turned out to be chocolate chip pancakes with toasted walnuts, walnut oil sauted bananas and warmed raspberries.
+This night’s breakfast supper turned out to be chocolate chip pancakes with toasted walnuts, walnut oil sauted bananas and warmed raspberries.
 Is your brow rising like mine at the thought of this yumminess for supper?
-I wish I took better photos of this because it was really darn good.

 • 2 cups Whole Wheat Flour